wilsonx2rt/andromeda/README.md

 ### Deployment

 - You need to be able to deploy your project with one click on **gitlab** to your instance on digitalocean.
-- Nginx and Postgres aatabase are running in seperate containers connected to your main app container.
+- Nginx and Postgres databases are running in seperate containers connected to your main app container.

 ---
 **Reminder** The classroom is open 24/7!